-If no withdrawal agreement is reached, the Netherlands will introduce a transition period from 29 March 2019 until 30 June 2020.
-Before 29 March 2019, the Dutch Immigration Service (IND) will send all UK citizens and their non-EU family members living in the Netherlands a letter which will serve as their temporary residence permit during this transition period.
+If no withdrawal agreement is reached, the Netherlands will introduce a transition period from Brexit day until 30 June 2020.
+Before Brexit day, the Dutch Immigration Service (IND) will send all UK citizens and their non-EU family members living in the Netherlands a letter which will serve as their temporary residence permit during this transition period.

 After this transition period, UK nationals and their family members who wish to stay, work, study in the Netherlands will require a residence permit, which they can obtain if they meet the same residence requirements that apply to EU citizens.
 The IND will send invitation letters to apply for a residence permit no later than 1 April 2020.

 On 11 January 2019, the Polish government announced draft legislation including a one-year transition period (i.e., until 30 March 2020) to allow UK nationals and their family members to legally stay and work in Poland in a no-deal situation.